-According to the Center for Nutrition Advocacy, as of June 2020, thirteen states require a Registered Dietitian (RD) credential to practice and be licensed / registered to practice nutrition and do not offer a pathway to licensure for non-dietitian nutritionists.
-Thirty-three states do not have licensing requirements to practice nutrition or dietetics, though some of these states offer licensing or state certification to RDs, Certified Nutrition Specialists (CNS), and other advanced nutritionists.
-Four states require licensing to perform nutrition counseling and provide a pathway to licensure for CNSs, RDs, and other advanced nutritionists.
-For current updates on state laws, we recommend visiting the Center for Nutrition Advocacy's website at: https://theana.org/advocate.
+According to the American Nutrition Association, as of June 2022, eleven states require a Registered Dietitian (RD) credential to practice and be licensed / registered to practice nutrition and currently do not offer a pathway to licensure for non-dietitian nutritionists.
+Four states require licensing to perform individualized nutrition counseling and provide a pathway to licensure for Certified Nutrition Specialists (CNS)s, RDs, and other advanced nutritionists.
+Thirty-five states allow the practice of individualized nutrition counseling without licensure, though some of these states offer licensing or state certification to RDs, CNSs, and other advanced nutrition ists to perform medical nutrition therapy.
+For current updates on state laws, we recommend visiting the American Nutrition Association's website at https://theana.org/advocate.